The Homeowner’s Guide To Solar Tax Credits and Incentives

 Discover what kind of tax credit you can get for going solar

-What is the Federal Residential Solar Tax Credit?
+The History of the Federal Solar Tax Credit

 Solar Investment Tax Credit

-So, How Do I Claim the Federal Solar Tax Credit?
+How to Claim the Federal Tax Credit for Solar

-Simple.
-You claim the residential tax credit when you file your yearly federal income tax return.
-Well, it’s relatively simple…
+You’ll claim the residential tax credit when you file your annual federal income tax return.
+You must claim the credit for the tax year when the property is installed, not when it’s purchased.

-Seek professional tax advice first of all, to ensure that you are eligible for the credit.
-Then consult your tax advisor to complete IRS Form 5695 “Residential Energy Credits” and include the final results of that form on your IRS Schedule3/Form 1040.
+First and foremost, seek professional tax advice to ensure you’re eligible for the credit.
+Then consult your tax advisor to complete IRS Form 5695, ‘Residential Energy Credits,’ and include the final results of that form on your IRS Schedule3/Form 1040.

 What About State Solar Tax Credits and Rebates?